jh1236/handball-server/docs/Player Endpoints.md

 - includeStats: bool (Optional)
     - True if the stats of each player should be included
 - formatData: bool (Optional)
     - True if the server should format the data before it is sent.
+- returnTournament: bool (Optional)
+    - If the tournament is to be returned in the response

 #### Return Structure

-- list\[Person\]
+- players: list\[Person\]
+- tournament: Tournament
+    - The tournament that was passed in

 <hr>